penolove/xgboost_R/README.md

 # xgboost_R
-.model file can be reuse, but .data can't
+.model file can be reuse for java, but .data can't